Shangamesh2805/ML-Classification_Models/README.md

 **LOGISTIC REGRESSION :**

       It's a supervised ML algorithm majorly used for classification related problems.
 It works by classifying the datapoints by implementing a sigmoid curve.
-Its a shaped curve.
+Its an "S" shaped curve.